 At Da Vinci Academy we assess pupils' progress against national expectations and agerelated expectations.
-Assessment is an ongoing part of the teaching process with teachers and teaching assistants noting achievements, areas for further development and next steps in learning.
+Assessment is an ongoing part of the teaching process with teachers and Learning Support Assistants noting achievements, areas for further development and next steps in learning.